 The nationally and internationally acknowledged quality of teaching, research and executive education is of crucial importance to the University of St.Gallen.
-This is why the HSG regularly subjects itself to measurements by independent experts against the yardstick of national and international quality standards and has its quality reviewed by independent institutions.
+This is why HSG regularly subjects itself to measurements by independent experts against the yardstick of national and international quality standards and has its quality reviewed by independent institutions.

-In December 2019, the Association of MBAs (AMBA), based in London, granted the HSG its first AMBA accreditation for the next five years.
+In December 2019, the Association of MBAs (AMBA), based in London, granted HSG its first AMBA accreditation for the next five years.
 This programme accreditation covers the MBA programmes (full-time and part-time), EMBA, the International EMBA and the Executive MBA Programme in Business Engineering (EMBE).
 With this additional accreditation, the HSG now holds the so-called "Triple Crown".

 The Association to Advance Collegiate Schools of Business (AACSB) renewed the accreditation of the University of St.Gallen (HSG) for another five years in autumn 2018.
 The University of St.Gallen was commended for the following aspects, among others:

-In the context of the institutional accreditation, the quality assurance system of the institutions of tertiary education is evaluated by extramural experts with the help of quality standards.
-These quality standards cover the areas of quality assurance strategy, governance, teaching, research and services, resources, as well as internal and external communication.
+The Swiss Accreditation Council awarded the University of St.Gallen institutional accreditation in accordance with the Higher Education Promotion and Coordination Act (HFKG) for seven years (2022-2029).
+As part of the institutional accreditation, the University's quality assurance system was assessed by means of quality standards in the areas of quality assurance strategy, governance, teaching, research, services, resources as well as internal and external communication.